jonathanprill/school-management-system/README.md

 Once they make a selection, that selection is added to their course list and they are automatically logged out.

-## Description

-If you want to run this app on your local machine you can clone or download the zip file from github.
-Install Node and MySQL if you do not already have them.
-In the root directory, create a .env file with your mySQL credentials.
-Then in your terminal type 'npm install' and press enter.
-You are now all set to use the app!

 ## Questions
 Reach out via my [Github Profile](https://github.com/jonathanprill)